 Copyright aims to protect the specific way the article has been written to describe an experiment and the results.
 Journal of Educational Management and Instruction is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethical disputes, and fraud very seriously.
 Journal of Educational Management and Instruction is published under the terms of the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-Authors retain copyright and grant the journal right of first publication (online and print) with the work simultaneously.
 We use the restrictive license (non-commercial) as follows:

 NC (non-commercial): Users are not allowed to use the article commercially without the permission of the authors.
 Authors agree explicitly that the published article is indexed worldwide in databases, repositories and indexation services, even if these services operate on a commercial basis.
 Authors grant Journal of Educational Management and Instruction explicit the right to include the published articles in databases, repositories and indexation services.

 License to Publish

 The non-commercial use of the article will be governed by the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 The author hereby grants Journal of Educational Management and Instruction a publishing and distribution license in the manuscript include tables, illustrations or other material submitted for publication as part of the manuscript (the “Article”) in print, electronic and all other media (whether now known or later developed), in any form, in all languages, throughout the world, for the full term of copyright, and the right to license others to do the same, effective when the article is accepted for publication.
 This license includes the right to enforce the rights granted hereunder against third parties.